 Note If you don’t upload Windows 8.1 packages, your app built for Windows 8 will still be available to customers running Windows 8.1 with its existing listing details and packages.
 Apps built for Windows 8 will run on Windows 8.1, but not the other way around.

-In your Windows Store Dashboard, click the app tile.
+In your Windows Store Dashboard, click Edit on the app tile.
 On the Packages page, you’ll be able to upload your new packages.
 The Windows Store Dashboard will automatically detect that these are packages built for Windows 8.1.
 See Resolving package upload errors for help fixing any errors you encounter when submitting packages.